kneath/kneath.github.com/about/index.md

 Hi, my name is **Kyle Neath** and I use _Warpspire_ to collect my thoughts about product design & development.

 Most of my experience has been focused on the design & growth of software products and leading the teams that build them.
-Usually that means bouncing between user research, feature design/development, and growth analysis.
+Usually that means bouncing between user research, feature design/development, growth analysis, and team coordination.

 Basically: ***I like to build really great products that last.***